The-Graze/Grate/README.md

 * Original Bark Mod by KyleTheScientist, please show them love!

-* Thanks to Wryser for helping with some modules!
+* Thanks to @wryser for helping with some modules!